Bangladesh Military Academy

-Bangladesh Military Academy (BMA) is the miliraty training institute for the officer cadets of Bangladesh Army.
-It is located in Bhatiary, near Chittagong Hill Tracts, in the Chittagong District of south-east Bangladesh, about 13 kilometers north of Chittagong.
+Bangladesh Military Academy (BMA) is the military training institute for the officer cadets of Bangladesh Army.
+It is located in Bhatiary, near the Chittagong Hill Tracts, in the Chittagong District of south-east Bangladesh about 13 kilometers north of Chittagong.
 The academy is situated on the slopes of the Sitakunda hill ranges and the shore of the Bay of Bengal.

 History

-Following the independence of Bangladesh with the break-up of Pakistan in the Bangladesh Liberation War of 1971, Bangladesh Military Academy was established in January 1974 for training the officers of the Army.
-The Military Academy was opened by the initiative of the then Prime Minister Sheikh Mujibur Rahman.
-The academy was initially raised at Cumilla Cantonment on 29 November 1973 and later relocated to Bhatiary, Chattogram in 1976.
+Following the independence of Bangladesh following the break-up of Pakistan in the Bangladesh War of Independence 1971, Bangladesh Military Academy was established in January 1974 for training the officers of the Army.
+The Military Academy was opened in 1974 The academy was initially raised at Cumilla Cantonment on 29 November 1973 and later relocated to Bhatiari, Chattogram in 1976.
 The academy was awarded the National Standard in 1979.